Chicago Stags

-The Chicago Stags were a National Basketball Association team based in Chicago from 1946 to 1950.
+The Chicago Stags were a National Basketball Association team based in Chicago from 1946 to 1950 before it ceased operations after four competitive seasons in the standings if not the box office.

 History

 1946–47 season

-In the BAA's inaugural year, the Chicago Stags were placed in the Western Division, and after 60 games were tied with the St. Louis Bombers at 38–22 each.
+In the BAA's inaugural year, the Chicago Stags were originally meant to start out as the Chicago Atomics, to the point of even playing an exhibition game against the New York Knicks under that moniker before playing as the Chicago Basketball Club, Inc. for one more exhibition game before officially becoming the Chicago Stags for the rest of their existence.
+During this time, the Stags were placed in the Western Division, and after 60 games were tied with the St. Louis Bombers at 38–22 each.
 A tiebreaker game between the two teams on March 31, 1947, resulted in the Stags defeating the Bombers in overtime, 73–66, to clinch the division and a first round bye.

 Under the initial playoff format, the two division champions faced each other in the Semifinals.
 The Stags defeated the Washington Capitols, the only team to finish with a better record than the Stags, 4–2, and went on to lose to the Philadelphia Warriors in the BAA Finals, 4–1.
+Despite making it to the BAA's first ever championship series against the Warriors, the Stags were initially undecided on whether they would be able to continue onward for at least another season, though they ultimately decided to carry on for at least another season (unlike the Toronto Huskies, who voted under a similar measure to the Stags) despite their initial concerns.

 1947–48 season

 The next season, the Stags finished second in their division with a 28–20 record, one game behind the St. Louis Bombers, and second overall in the league.
 In the playoffs, they won a tiebreaker game against the Washington Capitols, advancing to play the Boston Celtics in the First Round.
 The Stags won, moving into the Semifinals for the second consecutive year.
 However, they were defeated by the eventual champions, the Baltimore Bullets.